EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 split_part('a banana boat', ' ', -1) => // ERROR: field position must be greater than zero
 ```

-I fixed this issue by creating a custom plpgsql function to handle this case.
+I fixed this issue by creating a custom PL/pgSQL function to handle this case.
 (In my specific case, all of the negative indexes were -1; i.e., the last element in the array, so I created a function to return only the substring occurring after the last instance of the delimiter.)

 ### Performance considerations